 I even took some shaky video that turned out pretty worthless except that I was able to get this screen shot showing the back and barred sides.

-I watched it for maybe 10 minutes.
+I watched the woodpecker for maybe 10 minutes.
 It never stopped moving, and bits of bark were constantly falling as it hammered at the bark.
-It worked its way up to the top of the tree, paused briefly on a small branch and then flew off into the trees uphill out of sight.
+It worked its way up to the top of the tree, paused briefly on a small branch, and then flew off into the trees uphill out of sight.